 As above, interns interested in working on a competency to stand trial unit will join an existing treatment team consisting of a psychologist, psychiatrist, rehabilitation/recreation therapist, and carry a caseload of individual patients.
 On an IST unit, an intern provides competency restoration interventions, including individual and group treatment, assesses safety risks, and provides therapeutic interventions to target treatment goals.
 Interns may complete a rotation working with new admissions from the county jail who need rapid stabilization.
 Interns on an admission team will complete admission psychology assessments, which includes determining a new patient’s diagnosis, screening for cognitive impairment, determining trial competence and assessing for relevant risks (violence, suicide).
 Interns who work on a long-term IST team may conduct brief psychological assessments and/or psychological screens to inform treatment planning, seek additional services and/or determine trial competence (including ultimate likelihood of restoration).
 Interns will have the opportunity to administer, score, and interpret several measures and instruments used when evaluating a patient’s competency to stand trial.
 These measures include the Revised - Competency Assessment Instrument and Georgia Court Competency Test, the MacArthur Competence Assessment Tool - Criminal Adjudication and Evaluation of Competency to Stand Trial – Revised and the Evaluation of Competency to Stand Trial, among others.
 Interns often participate in evaluating malingering, utilizing measures such as the Inventory of Legal Knowledge and Structured Inventory of Reported Symptoms – 2nd Edition, as well as assessing a patient’s cognitive functioning.
 Interns participating in a competency to stand trial rotation often complete a number of suicide risk assessments, develop behavioral plans, consult with the hospital’s Forensic Services department, and participate in treatment planning conferences.
 Interns are also encouraged to participate in unit dispositional staff meetings, where clinical staff evaluate a patient’s competency in a group format.
 Many interns choose to participate in Mock Trial, a weekly group where patients are evaluated in a simulated trial setting.

-Approximately 6 percent of the 1,250 patients at DSH-Napa were admitted on MDO commitments.
-The Mentally-Disordered Offenders Act provides for a mandatory mental health commitment as a condition of parole for all prisoners “who have a treatable, severe mental disorder that was one of the causes of, or was an aggravating factor in the commission of the crime for which they were incarcerated” who are “not in remission or cannot be kept in remission at the time of their parole or upon termination of their parole,” creating a danger to society.
+Approximately 6 percent of the 1,250 patients at DSH-Napa were admitted on OMD commitments.
+The Offenders with Mental Health Disorders Act provides for a mandatory mental health commitment as a condition of parole for all prisoners “who have a treatable, severe mental disorder that was one of the causes of, or was an aggravating factor in the commission of the crime for which they were incarcerated” who are “not in remission or cannot be kept in remission at the time of their parole or upon termination of their parole,” creating a danger to society.

-Interns can work with MDO patients on several of our NGRI units and will provide the services described above.
+Interns can work with OMD patients on several of our NGRI units and will provide the services described above.

 Specialized Treatment Programs